iden3/snarkjs/README.md

 The `zkey new` command creates an initial `zkey` file with zero contributions.

-The `zkey` is a zero-knowledge key that includes both the proving and verification keys as well as phase2 contributions.
+The `zkey` is a zero-knowledge key that includes both the proving and verification keys as well as phase 2 contributions.

 Importantly, one can verify whether a `zkey` belongs to a specific circuit or not.

 Note that `circuit_0000.zkey` (the output of the `zkey` command above)  does not include any contributions yet, so it cannot be used in a final circuit.

-*The following steps (15-20) are similar to the equivalent phase1 steps, except we use `zkey` instead of `powersoftau` as the main command, and we generate `zkey` rather that `ptau` files.*
+*The following steps (15-20) are similar to the equivalent phase 1 steps, except we use `zkey` instead of `powersoftau` as the main command, and we generate `zkey` rather that `ptau` files.*

 ### 15. Contribute to the phase2 ceremony
 ```sh